osisoft/OCS-Docs/content/api-reference/identity/communities-users.md

 <a id="opIdUsers_Add User to a Community"></a>

-Adds a user to a community and provides a list of community role identifiers to be assigned to the user.
+Adds a user to a community and provides a list of community role identifiers to be assigned to the user

 ### Request
 ```text